SunLink Health Systems (NYSE:SSY) Now Covered by StockNews.com

-StockNews.com started coverage on shares of SunLink Health Systems (NYSE:SSY – Free Report) in a research report sent to investors on Sunday morning.
-The firm issued a hold rating on the stock.
+Investment analysts at StockNews.com started coverage on shares of SunLink Health Systems (NYSE:SSY – Get Free Report) in a research note issued to investors on Monday.
+The brokerage set a “hold” rating on the stock.

-SunLink Health Systems (NYSE:SSY – Get Free Report) last released its earnings results on Wednesday, May 15th.
-The company reported ($0.12) earnings per share for the quarter.
+SunLink Health Systems (NYSE:SSY – Get Free Report) last issued its quarterly earnings results on Wednesday, May 15th.
+The company reported ($0.12) earnings per share (EPS) for the quarter.
 SunLink Health Systems had a negative net margin of 20.39% and a negative return on equity of 21.31%.
-The firm had revenue of $7.46 million during the quarter.
+The business had revenue of $7.46 million during the quarter.

 About SunLink Health Systems